gpuweb/gpuweb/proposals/view-instancing.md

 ## Open Questions

 * Should `@builtin(view_index)` be allowed when `viewCount == 1`, implicitly producing `0`, or
-  should it remain invalid outside multi-view passes?
+  should it remain invalid outside view-instanced passes?
-* Do render bundles need an explicit multi-view compatibility bit, or can they always inherit the enclosing render pass's `viewCount`?
+* Do render bundles need an explicit view-instancing compatibility bit, or can they always inherit the enclosing render pass's `viewCount`?
 * Is `viewCount` sufficient, or is there any compelling use case that requires sparse view masks in the initial API surface?